RensC/rekordbox-playlist-copy/README.md

 ## Notes
 - The tool will also support playlists placed within a directory but is not tested with subdirectories
-- The script is only reading stuff from your xml export.
-I will never change anything in your Rekordbox settings or xml file
+- The script is only reading stuff from your XML export.
+It will never change anything in your Rekordbox settings or XML file
 - It is always possible to cancel a running script by using Ctrl + C